Fabxx/XPCE/README.md

+# Important note

+these steps were made on Debian 12, so on other distros paths and install commands might differ! if you know these paths/commands please help out in giving more documentation.

 # Initial setup

 git clone --recursive https://github.com/rozniak/xfce-winxp-tc

-cd xfce-winxp-tc/packaging
+`cd xfce-winxp-tc/packaging`

-./buildall.sh, if errors happen install the missing depencies given by the log.
+`./buildall.sh`, if errors happen install the missing depencies given by the log.

 a `xptc` folder will be created, go into it